988 is the national three-digit phone number for all mental health, substance use, and suicide crises, as of July 16, 2022.

 Anyone in need of crisis support for themselves or someone else should call 988.
 Veterans can push 1 for direct access to specific assistance.

 In Alabama, calls are answered by centers right here in the state.
-The call centers are located at AltaPointe Health in Mobile; Carastar Health in Montgomery, in Birmingham at The Crisis Center Birmingham; and in Huntsville at WellStone.
+The call centers are located at AltaPointe Health in Mobile; in Birmingham at JBS in collaboration with The Crisis Center Birmingham; in Dothan with SpectraCare Health Systems; and in Huntsville at WellStone.

 Click for screen reader friendly PDF version of chart